 Mr. Eby was hired in 2012 as the Athletic Director at the Wisconsin School for the Deaf.
 A native of Pennsylvania, Eby is a 2008 graduate of Gallaudet University, where he played four years of soccer and basketball.
 He was named All-Conference in soccer for three consecutive years.
 In 2007, he was selected to the Gallaudet University Male Athlete of the Year.
 Prior to arriving at WSD, Eby was the Athletic Director and Physical Education teacher for two years at the New York School for the Deaf-Fanwood.

-Eby returns in coaching the WSD girls’ basketball team in 2013, which also earned a national recognition.
-Eby was named National Deaf Interscholastic Athletic Association (NDIAA) Coach of the Year after WSD Girls basketball team won the Central States Schools for the Deaf (CSSD) Champions in 2014.
+Eby returned to coaching the WSD girls’ basketball team in 2013, which also earned national recognition.
+Eby was named National Deaf Interscholastic Athletic Association (NDIAA) Coach of the Year after the WSD Girls basketball team won the Central States Schools for the Deaf (CSSD) Champions in 2014.
 Eby also serves as a NDIAA board member since 2014.

 Matthew Eby, Athletic Director